Ayma-n/dl-fp/README.md

 Another important think to consider is how data is used to train these models.
 In many cases, data is scraped from the Internet, often without the consent of the original artists.
 It is not fair for creators to have their intellectual property used to train a model people might rely on, instead of requesting service from the original creators and compensating them appropriately.

-## Division of Labor
-- Ariana: Investigate how to import the CLIP model and integrate it to our pipeline, as well as how to feed the input data.
-Investigate implementation of loss function for generated images.
-- Ayman: Look through the model helping with transforming CLIP embeddings to make them suitable for the specialized image generation task.
-Figure out shapes/concatenation/feeding of the embeddings.
-- Sofia: Investigate implementation of the U-Net architecture / Hierarchical VAE based diffusion models.
-Because the diffusion model is our base goal, we will all virtually be working on implementation of the diffusion part of the project during the first half.